-Smartphones have made it easy to send nearly anything to your friends and acquaintances: messages, pictures, files, even live video of whatever you’re looking at.
+Smartphones have made it easy to send nearly anything to your friends acquaintances: messages, pictures, files, even live video of whatever you’re looking at.
 But transferring a little cash to your buddy with your phone?
 Until recently, that has been a bit of a hassle.
 Some recent apps have made passing a few bucks person-to-person a little easier.

 Mobile-to-mobile payments are already part of everyday life in some developing countries, but they’re just coming into their own in the U.S. The latest crop of personal payment apps are pretty impressive, however.
-You can repay friends and request cash with nothing but your phone, usually with neither person paying any kind of fee.
+You can repay friends request cash with nothing but your phone, usually with neither person paying any kind of fee.
 Here are a few apps that are, dare I say it, better than cash.

 This is currently the killer app when it comes to paying back friends, buying small favors, or requesting the cash that’s owed you.
-There are no fees (below $250), the app is simple and clean, and you don’t even need the app to use it, really.
+There are no fees (below $250), the app is simple clean, you don’t even need the app to use it, really.
 Cash comes from the same Square that made charging credit cards as simple as plugging in a free reader into a headphone jack.
 It’s an interesting “hack” of the debit card system, but all you really need to know is: it works.

-You need a debit card, access to email, and enough money in your checking account.
-Sending or requesting Square Cash is basically sending an email to your friend, with a CC to [email protected], the amount to send as a the subject (“$5.99").
-All the app really does is pre-format that email and make sure it went through.
+You need a debit card, access to email, enough money in your checking account.
+Sending or requesting Square Cash is basically sending an email to your friend, with a CC to [email protected], the amount to send as a the subject (“$5.99”). l the app really does is pre-format that email make sure it went through.
 If neither of you have used Square Cash before, Square securely snags debit card details from both of you.
 If either of you have sent Square Cash before, it’s near-automatic.

-I’ve used Square Cash to pay friends for parking, cookies, lunch, small purchases, and other items at least two dozen times, and only encountered a strange verification error once.
+I’ve used Square Cash to pay friends for parking, cookies, lunch, small purchases, other items at least two dozen times, only encountered a strange verification error once.
 It is as it is labeled: basically cash.

 One step more buttoned-up than Square Cash is Venmo.
 The positive difference is that it’s a bit easier to find the person to which you’re trying to send money.
 The downside is that it requires a bit more setup on both sides.

-Like Square Cash, Venmo takes money from your checking account (directly or via debit card).
+ke Square Cash, Venmo takes money from your checking account (directly or via debit card).
 You can technically set up a credit card, too, but that incurs a 3 percent fee for the sender, so better to keep that as a backup.
-Unlike Square Cash, you have to do a bit of setup with your bank account before sending and receiving; the service deposits two micro-transactions of into your account, and you must verify the amounts.
-Once set up, it’s relatively simple to pay people in your phone contact list, pay off group restaurant tabs, and cash out payments you’ve received.
+Unlike Square Cash, you have to do a bit of setup with your bank account before sending receiving; the service deposits two micro-transactions of into your account, you must verify the amounts.
+Once set up, it’s relatively simple to pay people in your phone contact list, pay off group restaurant tabs, cash out payments you’ve received.

-PayPal on Android
+yl on Android

 Maybe your checking account is looking a little thin, or you’re owed a sizable sum from a friend who is also not prepared to make with the instant transfer.
-Credit cards are your last resort (other than extensive dish-washing and lawn-cutting).
+Credit cards are your last resort (other than extensive dish-washing lawn-cutting).

 None of these are great solutions, though, when the money due is due real soon: at meal’s end, on the way to a concert, when the bar tab comes due.
-They require setting up a merchant-like account and carrying around a physical card reader, which is just one more thing to get lost in your bag.
-There are fees on the receiver, too: between 2.7 and 3.5 percent, depending on which service you use and how you pay.
-But sometimes, getting the money now, with a small fee, is worth more than the no-fee payment your roommate swears is coming, just as soon as his band clears up its Tuesday-night fill-in gig.
+They require setting up a merchant-like account carrying around a physical card reader, which is just one more thing to get lost in your bag.
+There are fees on the receiver, too: between 2.7 3.5 percent, depending on which service you use how you pay.
+But sometimes, getting the money now, with a small fee, is worth more than the no-fee payment your roommate swears is coming, just as soon as his b clears up its Tuesday-night fill-in gig.